gracianow/lab-natty-or-not/gracianow.md

 ![GitHub Copilot Roadmap](https://example.com/image.jpg)

-Feel free to explore the roadmap to get insights into the future development plans for GitHub Copilot.
+Feel free to explore the roadmap to gain insights into the future development plans for GitHub Copilot.